matthewpalmer/matthewpalmer.github.io/_posts/2017-12-10-install-virtualbox-mac-high-sierra.markdown

 * Restart your VM again.

-* Run `sudo usermod -g vboxsf USERNAME` where `USERNAME` is your guest OS username.
+* Run `sudo usermod -aG vboxsf USERNAME` where `USERNAME` is your guest OS username.
 This will let your user access the shared folder.

 * Your folder will be at `/media/sf_FOLDER_NAME`, so `cd /media/sf_FOLDER_NAME`